Chart Color Schemes

 Hope Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hope Valley's dwellings, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 73.5% houses and 26.5% other dwellings.
+Hope Valley's dwelling structure, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in Hope Valley was at 38.0%, with mortgaged dwellings at 39.3% and rented ones at 22.6%.
-The median monthly mortgage repayment was $1,517, lower than Adelaide metro's average of $1,562.
-Median weekly rent in Hope Valley was recorded as $320, matching Adelaide metro's figure.
-Nationally, Hope Valley's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,517, lower than Adelaide metro's $1,562.
+Median weekly rent was $320, matching Adelaide metro's figure.
+Nationally, Hope Valley's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing